Second Lieutenant Walter Sidlowski on Omaha Beach, Normandy, after helping to rescue a group of soldiers after their landing craft sank on D-Day.

 The beach was a minefield

-The most enduring images of D-Day are of exposed Allied troops being raked down by machine gun fire from elevated German positions—and machine guns certainly caused a hideous number of casualties.
-Death and danger, however, didn't only come from above.
-It's estimated that the Germans planted roughly 4 million landmines on the Normandy beaches, making every footstep a potential catastrophe for every soldier.
+The most enduring images of D-Day are of exposed Allied troops being cut down by machine gun fire from elevated German positions.
+While machine guns certainly caused a hideous number of casualties, death and danger didn't only come from above.
+It's estimated that the Germans planted roughly 4 million landmines on the Normandy beaches, making every footstep a potential catastrophe for Allied forces.

 D-Day was the result of trial and error

 U.S. and British commanders reviewed plans for Operation Overlord at the Quadrant Conference in 1943.
-The seeds of D-Day, however, were planted the year before.
-In 1942, the Allies suffered heavy losses during a failed raid on a French port, a moment that persuaded military strategists to plan for beach landings, instead.
+However, the seeds of D-Day were planted the year before.
+In 1942, the Allies suffered heavy losses during a failed raid on a French port, a moment that persuaded military strategists to plan for future beach landings.

-The Germans knew that a sea-based attack in northern France was imminent, they just didn't know where.
-They concentrated their forces near a place called Calais because it was at the English Channel's thinnest point.
+The Germans knew that a sea-based attack in northern France was imminent; they just didn't know where.
+They concentrated their forces near Calais because it was at the English Channel's thinnest point.
 It was the logical move, but Supreme Allied Commander Gen. Dwight D. Eisenhower was a step ahead and chose Normandy because it was west of that obvious landing point.

 It was supposed to happen a month earlier

 The D-Day invasion was originally planned for May 1944.
-There weren't enough landing craft ready, though, so Eisenhower had to postpone the attack for a month.
+However, there weren't enough landing craft ready, though, so Eisenhower had to postpone the attack for a month.

-Poor weather almost caused another delay in June, but this time, Eisphower decided to attack.
+Poor weather almost caused another delay in June, but this time, Eisenhower decided to attack anyway.
 Relying on natural illumination, the Allies had to invade during a full moon, and by June 5, that window was beginning to close.
-Eisenhower ordered the attack for the following day both despite the bad weather and because of it—not only did they still have the crucial full moon, but angry skies kept German planes grounded.
+Eisenhower ordered the attack for the following day both despite and because of the bad weather; not only did they still have the crucial full moon, but angry skies kept German planes grounded.

 Higgins boats whisked many troops to shore